bdspen/hair_salon/README.md

 ## Description

-At this point the application is unfinished.
-However some functionality is present.
-A user can add a hair stylist to a list and then add clients that are specific to that hair stylist.
+A user can add a hair stylist and also add clients to each hair stylist.

 ## Setup
 *clone the repository onto your desktop from this link https://github.com/bdspen/hair_salon.git